samuelschmakel/blog_aggregator/README.md

 2. Log in as the registered user.
 3. Use the various commands to manage your feeds, follow others, and browse posts.

-Enjoy using gator to stay update blogs!
+Enjoy using gator to stay up to date on your favorite blogs!